Azure-Samples/media-services-v3-node-tutorials/README.md

 # Azure Media Services v3 Node samples

 This repository contains samples showing how to use [Azure Media Services v3](https://docs.microsoft.com/azure/media-services/latest/media-services-overview) API using node.js.

+To make sure you are using the latest package, check [azure-arm-mediaservices](https://www.npmjs.com/package/azure-arm-mediaservices).

 ## Prerequisites